Should Chris Pay off his Mortgage?

 Current Market Cycle

-Another concern that Chris and others on Twitter expressed is that the stock market has been going up for many years and is at The possibility that something bad will happen. of going down significantly in the near future.
+Another concern that Chris and others on Twitter expressed is that the stock market has been going up for many years and is at risk of going down significantly in the near future.

 Selection of Prior Peaks